 Radiologist: A radiologist is a medical professional who utilises medical imaging to help diagnose and treat various illnesses and injuries.
 He or she may specialise in a particular discipline of radiology, such as breast radiology, emergency radiology, or cardiology.

-Medical Lab Technician: A Medical Lab Technician conducts tests and analyses samples to aid in diagnosing and treating patients.
-He or She ensure accurate results by operating laboratory equipment and following strict protocols.
+Medical Lab Technician: Medical Lab Technicians are professionals responsible for conducting tests and analysing samples to aid in diagnosing and treating patients.
+They also ensure accurate results by operating laboratory equipment and following strict protocols.

 Job Profiles